Find Your Perfect School

 Computer and information systems managers are in more demand than the norm.
 The Bureau of Labor Statistics in the US says this profession will gain 42,400 jobs between 2020 and 2030.

-As holders of an associate degree in management information systems, graduates should be able to find entry-level positions in the field.
+As holders of associate degrees in management information systems, graduates should be able to find entry-level positions in the field.
 According to Payscale, as of May 2022, entry-level information systems managers made an average of $61,825per year.
 The average salary for those with 1-4 years of experience was $72,386 per year.

 Career Opportunities With an Associate Degree in Information Systems